 What does no trace mean?

-It implies zero evidence of the human corruption of the environment.
-If we are to apply the phrase in the current topic, leaving no trace to the wilderness implies that the outdoor set up remains undisturbed by recreational impact or it retains its natural form.
+It implies zero evidence of human corruption in the environment.
+If we are to apply the phrase in the current topic, leaving no trace to the wilderness implies that the outdoor setup remains undisturbed by recreational impact or it retains its natural form.

 What are outdoor ethics?